avaframe/AvaFrame/docs/moduleAna1Tests.rst

 to visualize the pile and to compare it to the output from the DFA computational module.

-An workflow example is given in :py:func:`runTestFP`.
+An workflow example is given in :py:mod:`runScripts.runTestFP`.
 The input data for this example can be found in ``data/avaFPtest``.

 Input
 -----

-* avalanche directory ('data/avaFPtest')
+* avalanche directory (``data/avaFPtest``)
 * configuration settings of com1DFA including a section 'FPSOL' (see ``data/avaFPtest/Inputs/FlatPlane_com1DFACfg.ini``)

 Outputs
 -------

-The :py:func:`plotProfilesFPtest` function generates a profile plot of the flow depth in the radial direction.
+The :py:func:`ana1Tests.FPtest.plotProfilesFPtest` function generates a profile plot of the flow depth in the radial direction.
 The simulation results are plotted alongside the analytical solution for the given time step.